What Is Tetanus?

 - a booster (Tdap) at 11–12 years of age, or later if it was missed

-Then, you should have a tetanus and diphtheria (Td) booster every 10 years through adulthood.
+Then, you should have a Tdap or a tetanus and diphtheria (Td) booster every 10 years through adulthood.

 You can also help prevent tetanus by protecting the bottoms of your feet against deep or dirty wounds (such as being punctured by a nail).
 Wear thick-soled shoes or sandals instead of going barefoot, especially when outdoors.